 Rev. Robin R. Bell, Ed.D., joins Redeemer Center for Life as Organizational Developer.
 Robin is professor of cultural, youth, and theological studies at University of North Western Saint Paul.
 Robin also serves as adjunct professor in Sociology and Reconciliation Studies program at Bethel University.
 Robin brings a vocational healthy youth development and inter-religious perspectives for equity and human flourishing.
 His work includes partnerships with community organizations, and his scholarly research and practice focus on the role of human development, and how it intersects with and informs leadership development within inter-religious, inter-cultural faith-based community organizations for social change.
 Robin was pastor of Augustana Lutheran church in Milwaukee, associate pastor of Zion Lutheran and Judson Memorial church in Minneapolis.
 Robin has over 15 years serving faith-based non-profits as vice president, grant writing, program evaluator, ethnographic researcher, program director, organizational development trainer, congregational based organizer and curriculum designer for social justice education.

-Taylor joins RCFL as Finance Administrator and Grant Writer.
+Taylor first joined RCFL as the Finance Administrator and Grant Writer.
+In late 2019, she transitioned into her current role as the Director of Finances.
 She completed a BA in English and Religion at St Olaf College with a focus on intersections of community, religion, and creativity.
 She has a background in food justice, sustainability, and development through her LVC work at Tricklebee Cafe--a nonprofit dedicated to equitable access to healthy food in the Sherman Park Neighborhood of Milwaukee.
 The Redeemer community meets her passions for writing, community-driven work, and connecting with people over shared meals.

 Tyrone Wade maintains facilities for both Redeemer Lutheran Church and Redeemer Center Life.
 With a background in housing construction, Tyrone brings considerable expertise and dedication to his work.
 Tyrone enjoys interacting with the variety of people part of the Redeemer community and helping make sure that Redeemer stays clean and runs smoothly.
 Tyrone has five adult children and enjoys swimming, playing basketball and chess.

 Bex began at Redeemer Center for Life in the fall of 2018 through the Lutheran Volunteer Corps.
-She has continued as the Director of Donor Development and Communications, planning outreach events, assisting with communications and donor development, and producing RCFL's first podcast Due North: Stories from North Minneapolis.
+She has continued as the Director of Donor Development and Communications, planning outreach events, assisting with Redeemer's community garden, and producing RCFL's first podcast Due North: Stories from North Minneapolis.
 A graduate of Carleton College, Bex is passionate about food justice, intentional communal living, and Jewish community organizing.